Philosophy of the TPE Ambassador Position

 - On-campus leadership role through planning and implementing programs to support TPE and to serve peers who are gearing up for the job search process.

-- Increased awareness of job placement services.
+- Increased awareness of job placement services and career resources.

 - Networking opportunities with professionals in Student Affairs and Higher Education.